mmakaay/dsmr-reader-for-esphome/README.md

 This page had a good collection of info about the P1 port: http://domoticx.com/p1-poort-slimme-meter-hardware/

-Some nice folks on the ESPHome discord channel helped me with improving the design.
-In alphabetical order: Azimath, Frank Bakker, Jos, stoic
+Some nice folks that helped me improving the design:
+- from the ESPHome discord channel, in alphabetical order:
+  Azimath, Frank Bakker, Jos, stoic
+- Zoltán Komló